Posted on : November 3, 2019 by Clinic One on Immunization Schedule

-Influenza Vaccine is recommended for people of all ages from 6 months of age.
-Children younger than 9 years of age who have not been vaccinated or not been infected by influenza should be vaccinated two doses at an interval of at least 4 weeks.
+We recommend Influenza Vaccine for people of all ages from 6 months of age.
+Children younger than 9 years of age who have neither been vaccinated nor infected by influenza should get two doses of the vaccine at an interval of at least 4 weeks.

-For 15 years and above, 3 doses of HPV vaccine is required, the second dose given after 1 month of the first dose and the third dose is given after 6 months of the first dose.
+For individuals 15 years and above, 3 doses of HPV vaccine is required.
+The second dose must be given 1 month after the first dose and the third dose must be given 6 months after the first dose.

 PCV (Pneumococcal Conjugate Vaccine) is provided for the prevention of pneumonia in infants and children from 2 months to 5 years of age.

-Meningitis Vaccine (Menactra) is indicated for active immunization to prevent invasive Meningococcal disease caused by Neisseria Meningitides serogroups A, C, Y and W -135.
-It is approved for use in an individual who are above 9 months of age.
-In children from 9 to 23 months of age, Menactra is given in 2 dose (0-3 months).
+Meningitis Vaccine (Menactra) is indicated for active immunization to prevent invasive meningococcal disease caused by Neisseria Meningitides serogroups A, C, Y, and W -135.
+It is approved for use in an individual who is above 9 months of age.
+In children from 9 to 23 months of age, Menactra is given in 2 doses (0-3 months).
 Individuals aged 2 to 55 years of age receive a single dose.

-Typhoid Vaccine is recommended against typhoid fever caused by ingestion of contaminated food and water.
-Currently two types of Typhoid vaccines are available at Clinic One: TYPBAR and TCV (Typhoid Conjugate Vaccine).
+Typhoid Vaccine is recommended against typhoid fever caused by the ingestion of contaminated food and water.
+Currently, two types of Typhoid vaccines are available at Clinic One: TYPBAR and TCV (Typhoid Conjugate Vaccine).